albertdbio/albertdbio/README.md

 My latest work involved deploying Reaction Commerce with item configuration features.
 This was deployed using AWS Elastic Beanstalk.

+I have a keen intrest in the abstract idea of connections and graphs.
+On a higher level of abstraction, graphs allow us to organize and find insight in large amounts of data.
+On a more concrete level, graph databases have been part of my ecommerce projects.

+I have a fasincation with programming languages.
+Specifically the Lisp family of languages.
+More generally with the design and trade offs which ultimately lead to the language's user experince.

 <!--
 **albertdbio/albertdbio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.